Housebound Library Service

-The home library service is free and available to any person who has a disability which makes them housebound, so they are unable to get to a library, and live within the boundary of Coventry.
-If this is you, or someone you know, they could benefit from receiving a monthly collection of items from the library service.
-The items are picked from the shelves of a community library, based on your preferences, and delivered to your home on a monthly basis.
-The items can be books, including large print books, talking books and other information.
-You can also request any item free of charge and there is no limit (within reason) to the number of items borrowed or delivered once a month.
+The housebound library service is free and available to any person who lives within the boundary of Coventry and has a disability which makes them housebound, so they are unable to get to a library.
+If this is you, or someone you know, you could receive a monthly collection of items from the Libraries Service.
+The items are selected by library staff from the shelves of a community library, based on your preferences, and delivered to your home on a monthly basis.
+The items can be books in larger print, and audio books on CD.
+You can request any item free of charge and there is no limit (within reason) to the number of items delivered each month.

-While we try to target the most needy, you do not have to be totally housebound in order to receive the service - for example, many people can get to a library by some means but cannot carry the books home.
+While we try to target those most in need, you do not have to be totally housebound in order to receive the service - for example, many people can get to a library by some means but cannot carry the books they want home.

-Express an interest in the home library service
+Express an interest in the Housebound Library Service

 Amend your preferences